Rated as one of the top 3 activities to do in La Paz on TripAdvisor

 2:30PM: After the last few sections - which include some awesome river crossings - we reach the end of this remarkable ride!
 Look around!
 You are now in the jungle - it’s hard to imagine that just earlier in the morning we were high up in the mountains!

-3:30PM: We pedal over to our lunch spot, which is the residence of a local sculptor, whose house seems to be his grand masterpiece!
+3:30PM: We pedal over to our lunch spot, which is the Jungla residence (Hungary family), whose house seems to be his grand masterpiece!
 Here, you can take a hot shower.
 After the meal, you can head off to our natural pool in the river for a dip, or lounge around the jungle house and play some pool.
 Alternatively, for an additional cost, why not ride the 1.5km Flying Fox Zipline if you are in need of more adrenaline?
-Also for an additional cost, you can choose to visit the beautiful Animal Refuge at La Senda Verde, where you will get a tour of their facilities, and a chance to play with the friendly monkeys.

 For those that wish to finish at Coroico instead of coming back to La Paz: After the visit to Yolosa, the tour guide can organize a taxi for you to Coroico.
 The cost of the taxi is 40 - 45 Bs per ride.